 Our Statement on Justice, Equity, Diversity, and Inclusion (A Living Document)

-The Cornell Lab’s K. Lisa Yang Center for Conservation Bioacoustics (CCB) is an inclusive community and we welcome anyone who has an interest in bioacoustics without consideration of age, gender, ethnicity, race, skin color, religion, physical or mental ability, sexual orientation, nationality, or background, among others.
-We recognize that diverse, inclusive communities create more innovative and impactful work to address global challenges and benefit humanity and nature; We will work purposefully to amplify underrepresented and marginalized voices within the CCB and the communities we aspire to serve.
+The K. Lisa Yang Center for Conservation Bioacoustics at the Cornell Lab of Ornithology is an inclusive community, and we welcome anyone who has an interest in bioacoustics without consideration of age, gender, ethnicity, race, skin color, religion, physical or mental ability, sexual orientation, nationality, or background, among others.
+We recognize that diverse, inclusive communities create more innovative and impactful work to address global challenges and benefit humanity and nature.
+We will work purposefully to amplify underrepresented and marginalized voices within the Yang Center and the communities we aspire to serve.

-To date, CCB has taken a number of steps to encourage diversity and inclusion in bioacoustics research.
-We host training workshops in passive acoustic monitoring and sound analysis for scholars and practitioners in the places they work around the world; we also provide free software licenses to and support individuals from lower-income countries with scholarships to attend our Cornell-based workshops.
-CCB researchers regularly collaborate with community partners at our research sites and we routinely host scientific visits and exchanges for international scholars and students.
+To date, the Yang Center has taken a number of steps to encourage diversity and inclusion in bioacoustics research.
+We host training workshops in passive acoustic monitoring and sound analysis for scholars and practitioners in the places they work around the world.
+We also provide free software licenses to and support individuals from lower-income countries with scholarships to attend our Cornell-based workshops.
+Yang Center researchers regularly collaborate with community partners at our research sites and we routinely host scientific visits and exchanges for international scholars and students.

 While we are energized by the steps we have taken so far, we acknowledge that there is still much to do.
-To guide our journey, we have created a standing committee whose mission is to cultivate a learning, teaching, and research community at CCB that:
+To guide our journey, we have created a standing committee whose mission is to cultivate a learning, teaching, and research community at the Yang Center that:

 - Acknowledges harms caused by biased, oppressive, and exploitative policies, structures and practices, and actively works to dismantle these to ensure fairness and equal opportunity and treatment for all (JUSTICE)